-Expats may feel somewhat restricted when it comes to getting around in Riyadh, especially women who have, up until now, not been permitted to drive.
-Cars are cheap so most new arrivals opt to get a personal vehicle with a driver.
-While some expats do drive themselves, it can be a frustrating exercise for most.
+Expats may feel somewhat restricted when it comes to getting around in Riyadh.
+Cars are cheap, so most new arrivals opt to get a personal vehicle with a driver.
+While some expats do drive themselves, it can be a frustrating exercise.

 Driving in Riyadh

-Traffic cameras are increasingly being used to deter running red lights and speeding, and fines can be steep.
-Expats should check the government website frequently to see if they have any – it's illegal to leave the country with unpaid fines.
+Traffic cameras are increasingly being used to deter drivers from running red lights and speeding, and fines can be steep.
+Expats should check the government website frequently to see if they have any as it is not permitted to leave the country with unpaid fines.

-There have been some positive changes with regards to the rights of women to drive in Saudi Arabia.
-Although women were previously not permitted to have driver's licences in the Kingdom and were thus unable to drive, the government has implemented legislation to change this, and by mid-2018, women will be allowed to drive in Saudi Arabia.
+There have been some positive changes in regard to the rights of women drivers in Saudi Arabia.
+Although women were previously not permitted to have driving licences in the Kingdom, the government has implemented legislation to change this and, since mid-2018, women are allowed to drive in Saudi Arabia.

 Public transport in Riyadh

-Taxis are abundant in Riyadh and are a good option for expats who don't want to buy a car.
-They are reasonably priced and drivers will usually use the meter if the passenger doesn’t negotiate a fixed price.
+Taxis are abundant in Riyadh and are an excellent option for expats who don't want to buy a car.
+They are reasonably priced, and drivers will usually use the meter if the passenger doesn’t negotiate a fixed price.

-The level of a taxi driver's English can vary from fairly decent to non-existent, so it's best to have the destination written down in Arabic before starting a journey.
+A taxi driver's English proficiency can vary from fairly decent to non-existent, so it's best to have the destination written down in Arabic before starting a journey.